OceanWong1991/kaggle-imet-2019/README.rst

-Edit by OC:  this code base is very elegence, learn from it
+Edit by OC:  this code base is very elegance, learn from it
 =====